Pirate Party: History

 The first Pirate Party to be established was the Pirate Party of Sweden (Piratpartiet), whose website was launched on 1 January 2006 by Rick Falkvinge.
 Falkvinge was inspired to found the party after he found that Swedish politicians were generally unresponsive to Sweden's debate over changes to copyright law in 2005.

 The United States Pirate Party was founded on 6 June 2006 by University of Georgia graduate student Brent Allison.
 The party's concerns were abolishing the Digital Millennium Copyright Act, reducing the length of copyrights from 95 years after publication or 70 years after the author's death to 14 years, and the expiry of patents that do not result in significant progress after four years, as opposed to 20 years.
 However, Allison stepped down as leader three days after founding the party.

 The Pirate Party of Austria (Piratenpartei Österreichs) was founded in July 2006 in the run-up to the 2006 Austrian legislative election by Florian Hufsky and Jürgen "Juxi" Leitner.

 The Pirate Party of Finland was founded in 2008 and entered the official registry of Finnish political parties in 2009.

 The Pirate Party of the Czech Republic (Česká pirátská strana) was founded on 19 April 2009 by Jiří Kadeřávek.

 The 2009 European Parliament election took place between the 4 and 7 June 2009, and various Pirate Parties stood candidates.
-The most success was had in Sweden, where the Pirate Party of Sweden won 7.1% of the vote, and had Christian Engström elected as the first ever Pirate Party Member of European Parliament (MEP).
+The most success happened in Sweden, where the Pirate Party of Sweden won 7.1% of the vote, and had Christian Engström elected as the first ever Pirate Party Member of European Parliament (MEP).
 Following the introduction of the Treaty of Lisbon, the Pirate Party of Sweden were afforded another MEP in 2011, that being Amelia Andersdotter.

 On 30 July 2009, the Pirate Party UK was registered with the Electoral Commission.
 Its first party leader was Andrew Robinson, and its treasurer was Eric Priezkalns.

 In April 2010, an international organisation to encourage cooperation and unity between Pirate Parties, Pirate Parties International, was founded in Belgium.